bioidiap/bob.extension/doc/pure_python.rst

 ---------------------

 To be able to use the package, we first need to build and install it locally.
-While developing a package, you need to install this package into your development environment.
-But you also need to install your package in *development* mode so that you do not have to re-install your package after every change that you do in the source. zc.buildout_ allows you to exactly do that.
+While developing a package, you need to install your package in *development* mode so that you do not have to re-install your package after every change that you do in the source. zc.buildout_ allows you to exactly do that.

 .. note::
     zc.buildout_ will create another local environment from your conda_